fajri91/sum_liputan6/README.md

-# Liputan6: Summarization Corpus for Indonesian Language
+# Liputan6: Summarization Corpus for Indonesian

 ## About